nuxeo/doc.nuxeo.com-content/src/nxdoc/nuxeo-server/monitoring-and-maintenance/hotfixes-installation-notes-for-nuxeo-platform-lts-2017.md

 - `elasticsearch.restClient.keystorePassword`
 - `elasticsearch.restClient.keystoreType`

-If more fine-grained configuration is needed than properties, the following extension point can be used instead:
+If a more fine-grained configuration is needed, the following extension point can be used:
 ```
   <require>org.nuxeo.elasticsearch.defaultConfig</require>
   <extension target="org.nuxeo.elasticsearch.ElasticSearchComponent" point="elasticSearchClient">